Flowerhorn cichlid: In captivity

 There are several ways by which breeders distinguish between male and female flower horns.
 Generally, the males are larger than the females, but there are some exceptions.
 Males have the kok, or the nuchal hump, on their foreheads.
 Males also usually have brighter and more vivid colors.
 For most breeds, the females have black dots on their dorsal fins, whereas males usually have longer anal and dorsal fins.
-Females tend to have an orange belly, especially when ready to breed.
-The mouth of the male is thicker and more pronounced than the female's.
-One sure way to determine the sex of flowerhorn is that grown female will lay eggs every month even without the male.

 Flowerhorn cichlids are subject to several diseases, including hole-in-head disease, "ich", and digestive blockages.